abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives.rst

     Specifically, we show how it traverses and constructs the search tree.
 We even can visualize the search thanks to the wonderful :program:`cpviz` framework that we introduce next.
 Equipped with this knowledge and visualization capacity, we can better understand *out of the box* and *customized* primitives and apply them to solve the n-queen problem.
-We end this chapter with two relatively advanced features: *Impact-Based Search Strategies* that are implemented in the *default search* and ``SymmetryBreaker``\s that allow to break symmetries during the search (on the fly).
+We end this chapter with a relatively advanced feature:
+    ``SymmetryBreaker``\s that allow to break symmetries during the search (on the fly).

 ..  rubric:: Prerequisites: